WaqarAhmad321/stockcraftz/README.md

 # Welcome to StockCraftz!
-StockCraftz is a JavaFX-based inventory management application designed for crafting and trading virtual items.
-Users can register, manage raw materials and crafted items, sell items on a marketplace, and reset their passwords.
-The application leverages a database backend and follows Object-Oriented Programming (OOP) principles for a robust and extensible design.
+StockCraftz is a JavaFX-based Minecraft insipired gamified inventory management application designed for managing, crafting and trading virtual items.
+Users can register, manage raw materials and crafted items, sell crafted items on a marketplace.
+It has gamification features like Leaderboard, Dashboard and recent activities.
+The application leverages Postgresql database backend using a custom made Java library by myself and follows Object-Oriented Programming (OOP) principles for a robust and extensible design.

 ## Table of Contents
 - [Features](#features)